Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Discussion and conclusion

 One issue with this type of analysis is the degree to which results from one industry can be used to infer price dynamics in other industries.
 Some of the characteristics that make Washington's cannabis industry an ideal laboratory for studying minimum wage pass-through also set the industry apart.
-The dominance of small-scale indoor cultivation, along with rules governing the scale of cultivation, mean that cannabis production is likely to be more labor intensive than other agricultural industries (I discuss this topic in appendix \ref{appendix:g}).
-Similarly, since consumers must individually consult with a budtender to purchase products suggests that cannabis retail stores are more labor intensive than other types of retail outlets.
-Accordingly, the labor share of variable cost is expected to be higher, and hence, the cost shock imposed by the minimum wage may be larger compared to other industries.
-Therefore, I view my direct pass-through estimates as an upper-bound compared to less labor intensive industries.
+The prevalence of small-scale indoor cultivation, along with rules governing the scale of cultivation, mean that cannabis production is likely to be more labor intensive than other agricultural industries (I discuss this topic in appendix \ref{appendix:g}).
+Accordingly, the labor share of variable cost for cannabis producers is expected to be higher, and hence, the cost shock imposed by the minimum wage may be larger compared to other agricultural industries.
+At the retail level, however, the variable cost structure for cannabis establishments is remarkably similar to conventional retail settings (see appendix \ref{appendix:e}), meaning the relative importance of the wholesale and labor cost shocks should be similar.